Contents On This Page

 2. ill health

-ill health is another factor that can hinders or affect nail growth.
-During illness, the body uses its available nutrient to combat the disease causing organism which then lead to slow growth.
+ill-health is another factor that can hinder or affect nail growth.
+During illness, the body uses its available nutrient to combat the disease-causing organism, which then leads to slow growth.

 It is no longer news that as one gets older, nail growth slows down a bit.
 This best explains why children between the age of 10 tend to have rapid nail growth than adults.

 When your body is lacking some essential vitamins, protein, or minerals, this can drastically affect how your nails grow.

 5. Hormonal changes

 Been pregnant can help increase hormone production in the body.
 During pregnancy, estrogen and progesterone are produced in the body in large quantity which helps to speed up the rate at which nail grows in pregnant women.